 - d.
 The Association may take legal action pursuant to this Paragraph if the two (2) thirty (30) day periods described above have elapsed and the violation remains uncured. - 6.
 Warning Letter.
 If a violation is found to exist, a warning letter shall be sent to the Owner.
 The letter must explain the nature of the violation, and the action or actions required to cure the alleged violation.
-The written notice shall be in English and in any language that the Owner has indicated a preference for correspondence.
-The letter must be sent via certified mail, return receipt requested and by first-class mail. - 7.
+The written notice shall be in English and in any language that the Owner has indicated a preference for correspondence. - 7.
 Initial Letter.
 If the violation has not been cured following the warning letter, an initial letter shall be sent to the Owner.
 The letter must explain the nature of the violation, and the action or actions required to cure the alleged violation.
 The written notice shall be in English and in any language that the Owner has indicated a preference for correspondence.
 The letter shall provide a Fine Notice as set forth in Paragraph 9.
 The letter must be sent via certified mail, return receipt requested and by first-class mail. - 8.
 Second Letter.
 If the alleged violation is not resolved within thirty (30) days of the initial letter, this will be considered a second violation for which a fine or legal action may be imposed following notice and opportunity for a hearing.
-A second letter shall then be sent to the Owner and shall include a Fine Notice as set forth in Paragraph 9.
-The letter must be sent via certified mail, return receipt requested and by first-class mail. - 9.
+A second letter shall then be sent to the Owner and shall include a Fine Notice as set forth in Paragraph 9. - 9.
 Fine Notice.
 The letter(s) shall further state that the Owner is entitled to a hearing on the merits of the matter in front of an impartial decision maker provided that such hearing is requested in writing within thirty (30) days of the date on the initial or second letter pursuant to Paragraph 7 and Paragraph 8.
-On a violation that is a Safety/Health violation since the letter only provides seventy-two (72) hours to cure, any request for a hearing will be after that period runs but the hearing has to be prior to any fines being applied. - 10.
+On a violation that is a Safety/Health violation since the letter only provides seventytwo (72) hours to cure, any request for a hearing will be after that period runs but the hearing has to be prior to any fines being applied. - 10.
 Notice of Hearing.
-The Board, committee, or other person conducting such hearing as may be determined in the sole discretion of the Board, shall serve a written notice of the hearing to all parties involved at least ten (10) days prior to the hearing date.
+If a hearing is requested by the Owner, the Board, committee, or other person conducting such hearing as may be determined in the sole discretion of the Board, may serve a written notice of the hearing to all parties involved at least ten (10) days prior to the hearing date.